citusdata/citus_docs/develop/api_udf.rst

 get_shard_id_for_distribution_column
 $$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$

 Citus assigns every row of a distributed table to a shard based on the value of the row's distribution column and the table's method of distribution.
 In most cases the precise mapping is a low-level detail that the database administrator can ignore.
 However, it can be useful to determine a row's shard, either for manual database maintenance tasks or just to satisfy curiosity.
 The :code:`get_shard_id_for_distribution_column` function provides this info for hash-distributed tables as well as reference tables.
-It does not work for the append distribution.

 Arguments
 ************************